What is Medicaid DSH?

 - The payments are essential for these hospitals to offset their uncompensated care costs from treating low-income patients.

-Why does Medicaid DSH Matter?
+Why does Medicaid DSH matter?

 - DSH funding is critical for hospitals in rural and low-income areas to maintain the level of service they provide to their communities, many of whom are underinsured and uninsured.